 I have now worked in the new dialysis center in the suburbs for about three months.
-It is going fairly well, although the 13 hour shifts three times weekly are so long and exhausting.
-I’m having trouble recovering on my days off and am feeling about as badly as when I used to work night shift.
+It is going fairly well, although the thirteen hour shifts three times weekly are so long and exhausting.
+I’m having trouble recovering on my days off and am feeling as bad as when I used to work the night shift.
 I started looking for a job with daytime hours.
-I was able to find a good home for my dog, Sandy, with a single man at church who has his own business and takes Sandy with him in his van.
-My condo seems rather empty without Sandy, but I enjoy visiting him some weekends at his new home in the country.
-He just about wags his tail off when I visit, but he seems to enjoy his new owner.
+I found a good home for my dog, Sandy, with a single man at church.
+My condo seems empty without Sandy, but I enjoy visiting him some weekends at his new home in the country.
+He wags his tail off when I visit, but he seems to enjoy his new owner.

 The long hours in dialysis continued to be a trial.
-Praise God that He gave me a new job in home care last month!
-I took quite a pay cut, so I have a second job doing home care with a different agency two evenings a week.
+I praise God that He gave me a new job in home care last month.
+I took a large pay cut, so I work a second job doing home care with a different agency two evenings a week.
 I love driving around the pretty green countryside and being able to eat my sack lunch at a different place daily.
 I discovered the town library and town hall have clean restrooms, as well as most fast food restaurants.

 I feel like I am using my brain again to autonomously solve the problems of my patients.
 I can understand why the agency requires every home care nurse to have at least one year of hospital experience.
 When I am all alone with the patient, I must be confident in my assessment skills, know when the patient can remain at home, and when I need to call the ambulance to send the person to the hospital.
 Most of my patients are elderly and very kind, so it is nice to have time to chat with them instead of rushing off like I did in the hospital.
 Many of my patients have wounds that I assess and then change the dressing.
 I do extensive teaching with each patient on how to manage his condition, and when he needs to call the doctor or the nurse after hours.